Build an addon

 Prerequisites

-• A host running the kernel (locally or remote) where you can install the bundle.
-If you don't have one, see Embed the runtime for a 60-line standalone server.
+- A host running the kernel (locally or remote) where you can install the bundle.
+If you don't have one, see Embed the runtime for a small standalone server, or scaffold a full app with

 1. Scaffold